How to Know if a Fixer-Upper is Worth it When Buying Sarasota Properties

 Next, subtract the total estimated costs from the property’s “likely market value after renovation, drawn from comparable real estate prices in the neighborhood.
 Then deduct at least another 5 to 10 percent for extras you decide to add, unforeseen problems and mishaps that have to be dealt with, and inflation.
 What’s left should be your offer.”

-A Kauai agent can help you determine the property’s market by performing a comparative market analysis.
-To find out more or get assistance with, contact an agent by calling 808-634-4518.
+A Sarasota agent can help you determine the property’s market by performing a comparative market analysis.
+To find out more or get assistance with, contact an agent by calling 941-202-6957.

 Get an Inspection